duanxianpi/artistic-qrcode-generator/README.md

 # Artistic Qr Code Generator
-Generate your own artisitic Qr Code in 5 mins!
-Artistic Qr Code Docker allows you to generate artisitic Qr Code.
+Artistic Qr Code Generator allows you to generate artisitic Qr Code.
 It use [Diffuser](https://github.com/huggingface/diffusers) to invoke the stable diffusion model and ControlNet instead of the widely used [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 This allows us to do the generation from the command line instead of the GUI.

 ## Try out
 [Try it in CODIDO](https://www.codido.co/marketplace/browse) or [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://https://colab.research.google.com/drive/1EHrv2QLe-RICMl1z72h5YBSEIKg7Fdje?usp=sharing)